cuplsensor/cuplcodec/docs/specification/specs.rst

    The encoder must run without input from the user.
 This includes after the Power-on-Reset when a battery is replaced.

-.. spec:: URL stores all required data.
-   :id: CODEC_SPEC_7
-   :links: CODEC_REQ_10

-   All data required by the decoder must be conveyed in the URL.
-This includes the time interval between samples, the circular buffer format and the encoder version number.

 .. spec:: URL status information
    :id: CODEC_SPEC_9
    :links: CODEC_REQ_11